 Along with nearly a dozen community organizations throughout San Francisco, CAA launches the Language Access Network of San Francisco to improve the accessibility of public services for limited-English proficient residents.

 CAA joins partnership with Chinese Progressive Association and City College of San Francisco to train and place former Chinatown restaurant workers into high road hotel and hospitality jobs.

-CAA launches the Move City College Forward campaign that rallied 10,000 people to successfully help City College of San Francisco from losing its accreditation and closing.
+CAA launches the Move City College Forward campaign that rallies 10,000 people to successfully help City College of San Francisco retain its accreditation and avert closing.

-With community videos beginning to expose longstanding problems with police violence, CAA helps lead growing state and national advocacy following the killing of Michael Brown in Ferguson, Missouri.
+With community videos beginning to expose longstanding problems with police violence, CAA joins growing state and national advocacy following the killing of Michael Brown in Ferguson, Missouri.

-CAA advocacy in Sacramento launches the One California program that provides legal services to immigrant communities throughout the State.
+CAA advocacy in Sacramento launches the State’s One California program that provides legal services to immigrant communities.
 Locally, CAA co-creates a a rapid response hotline and network to support immigrants facing ICE raids, detentions, and deportations.